 Please download and complete the DREAM Referral Form in order to be considered for participation within the program.
 Submit the completed form and any pertinent supplemental materials to dreamteam@wawd.uscourts.gov.
 Use this Redacted Example Referral as a reference when completing your referral form.
 To ensure delivery, attachments must be under 10 MB, per email submission.

 Please visit the District Court's page for additional information regarding form submission deadlines as well as upcoming DREAM Calendar dates.
+The program brochure also contains useful information.

 If you are accepted into the DREAM Program, you should review the DREAM Contract and Release of Information in advance of court.